jamesquinlan/dsc-techstack/topics/latex.md

 ## Lists
 Lists are very simple to create in LaTeX.
 You can create lists using different list environments.
-Environments are sections of our document that you want to present in a different way to the rest of the document.
+Environments are sections of our document that you want to present differently from the rest of the document.
 They start with a \begin{...} command and end with an \end{...} command.

-There are two main different types of lists, ordered lists and unordered lists.
+There are two main types of lists, ordered lists and unordered lists.
 Each will use a different environment.